 Fee exemption

-In certain circumstances, you may be eligible for a reduced rate or waiver when making an application for dispute resolution.
-The Court makes provisions for people who satisfy specific criteria.
-People holding certain government concession cards may be exempted from some costs.
+In certain circumstances, you may be eligible for a reduced rate or waiver when making an application.
+The Court provides for people who meet specific criteria.
+Those holding certain government concession cards may be exempted from some costs.
 You may be exempted from payment if you are:

 Granted legal aid for the proceedings the rate is for.